 Do you want to become a pilot?

 Whether you want to learn to fly small airplanes for fun or you plan to become a commercial pilot at an airline, the first step of your pilot career is the Private Pilot Licence (PPL).
-For most people, this will be their suitable licence.
-However, if you want to fly large passenger or cargo jets, you need to obtain the Commercial Pilot Licence (CPL) and, after a certain amount of flying hours behind the controls of a large jet, the Airline Transport Pilot Licence (ATPL).
+For most people, this will be the only licence they'll need.
+However, if you want to fly large passenger or cargo jets, you will need to obtain the Commercial Pilot Licence (CPL) and, after a certain amount of flying hours behind the controls of a large jet, the Airline Transport Pilot Licence (ATPL).

 This section focuses on the Private Pilot Licence.
 For more information about subsequent licences and trainings offered in Luxembourg (ME, IR, CPL, ATPL, FI), please do not hesitate to get in touch with us!

 The Private Pilot Licence (PPL) can be fully obtained in Luxembourg at 2 different flying schools (Aviasport II (classroom lectures only), Luxembourg Flight Training Academy (Classroom lectures as well as distance learning)).

 To start the theoretical training you need to be at least 15 years old, 16 years to start the flying lessons and 17 years to participate on the final Flying Skill test.
 The PPL course includes 120 theoretical hours which are distributed over 9 different subjects.